 Schwab's LCR fluctuates period over period as a result of its liquidity profile, market conditions, client behavior, legal or regulatory developments, liquidity risk management limits, or other factors in the markets in which it operates.
-The Company's average LCR increased between the third quarter of 2024 and the fourth quarter of 2024, from 130.26% to 139.60% primarily due to an increase in free credits at the broker-dealer subsidiary.
+The Company's average LCR decreased between the fourth quarter of 2024 and the first quarter of 2025, from 139.60% to 137.93%.